Export

 How to View & Download Export Results

-In addition to downloading an export yourself or copying it to your database, you can send a secure link to share documents quickly with anyone.
-Share PDFs with experts, productions with opposing counsel, or highlighted documents with partners for depo prep.
-We make it as simple as sending an email!
+In addition to downloading an export or copying it to your database, you can generate a secure share link to quickly send documents to external recipients.
+Share PDFs with experts, productions with opposing counsel, or highlighted documents with partners for deposition preparation.

 Sharing the export

-From the DATA tab, click Exports to reach the Export Status screen and find the export you would like to share.
-Click the three-dot menu button to the right of the export and select Share Link.
+From the DATA tab, click Exports to access the Export Status screen.
+Locate the export you would like to share, click the three-dot menu to the right of the export, and select Share Link.

 Working in Litigation?
-Click MORE > DATA > Exports in order to reach the above-mentioned Export Status screen.
+Navigate to MORE > DATA > Exports to access the Export Status screen.

-- If you have not shared with a recipient before, simply enter their details before clicking "Share".
-To add multiple recipients, click Add New Recipient and enter the recipient details.
+- To share with a new recipient, enter their details manually.
+To add multiple recipients, click Add New Recipient and complete the required fields.

-- To prevent accidental sends to the wrong email address, we recommend retyping the recipient’s email manually in the Confirm Email field instead of copy-and-pasting it.
+- To reduce the risk of accidental delivery, we recommend manually retyping the recipient’s email address in the Confirm Email field rather than copying and pasting it.

-The recipient of your export will receive an email indicating that you’ve shared a file with them.
-They’ll also see the title of the export, a secure access notification, an acceptance link, and when their access to the export will expire.
+The recipient will receive an email notifying them that a file has been shared.
+The email includes the export title, a secure access notice, an acceptance link, and the date on which access will expire.

 Shared Export FAQ

-How/where can I see if the recipient downloaded my shared export?
+How can I tell if a recipient downloaded my shared export?

-- You can also navigate to DATA > Exports > and access the Recipient Report by clicking the profile icon next to your shared exports name, or by clicking the three-dot menu button to the right of the export and select Recipient Report.
+- You can also view download activity by navigating to DATA > Exports and opening the Recipient Report using either the profile icon or the three-dot menu next to the export.

-What if the links expire before my recipient can access them?
+What if the share links expire before the recipient downloads the export?

 How to Share an Export via Email